-But why not let the kids or friends carry their phone when on the jet ski?
-They can and probably should, but many people lose their phone to the water.
+But why not let the kids or friends carry their phones when on the jet ski?
+They can and probably should, but many people lose their phones to the water.
 So why not have both?
 Or maybe you bought a new phone and didn’t want to worry about losing it or it getting damaged while you’re out having fun on your watercraft so you leave it at home.
 Having a spare smartphone would be better than nothing and better than damaging your new phone.

 The next reason is all about getting lost.
 Everyone does it.
 They make GPS for jet skis and we talk about that here but ultimately you can just use the GPS app on your phone.
 The Google Maps app will work fine, just enter the address of the home or the ramp and move your dot toward that other dot.
-You won’t get turn by turn directions but it’s pretty simple to move towards another dot to get to where you want to go.
+You won’t get turn-by-turn directions but it’s pretty simple to move towards another dot to get to where you want to go.

-I had someone look at me like I was stupid when I told them to use Google Maps on there smartphone to get them home if they got lost on the lake.
+I had someone look at me like I was stupid when I told them to use Google Maps on their smartphone to get them home if they got lost on the lake.
 They thought you needed to be on a road for it to work.
 The goal is not to get road directions but to know where you are and where you want to go and move towards that dot on the screen.
 Trust me, it works wonders if you’re completely lost on the lake.
 The ocean not so much.

 But you might be thinking – “how do you keep the phone charged?”.
 Let’s answer that.